Persecution of Muslims: Imperial Japan

-Imperial Japanese forces slaughtered, raped, and tortured Rohingya Muslims in a massacre in 1942 and expelled hundreds of thousands of Rohingya into Bengal in British India.
-The Japanese committed countless acts of rape, murder, and torture against thousands of Rohingyas.
-During this period, some 220,000 Rohingyas are believed to have crossed the border into Bengal, then part of British India, to escape the violence.
-Defeated, 40,000 Rohingyas eventually fled to Chittagong after repeated massacres by the Burmese and Japanese forces.
+During the World War II, Imperial Japanese forces invaded Burma, now Myanmar.
+This military conquest resulted in massacre of thousands of Rohingya who were mostly Muslims and Rakhine Buddhists.
+Japanese forces expelled hundreds of thousands of Rohingya into Bengal in British ruled India.
+This military conquest resulted in numerous human rights violations.
+During this period, approximately 220,000 Rohingyas are believed to have migrated the border into Bengal, in British ruled India, to escape the ordeal.
+After the defeat of Burmese forces approximately 40,000 Rohingyas fled to Chittagong after communal violence and discrimination by Japanese forces.

-Japanese forces also carried out massacres, torture, and atrocities on Muslim Moro people in Mindanao, and Sulu.
+Japanese forces also carried out massacres, torture, and atrocities on Moro people in Mindanao, and Sulu.
 A former Japanese Imperial Navy medic, Akira Makino, admitted to carrying out dissections on Moro civilians while they were still alive.

-Panglong, a Chinese Muslim town in British Burma, was entirely destroyed by the Japanese invaders in the Japanese invasion of Burma.
-The Hui Muslim Ma Guanggui became the leader of the Hui Panglong self-defense guard created by Su who was sent by the Kuomintang government of the Republic of China to fight against the Japanese invasion of Panglong in 1942.
-The Japanese destroyed Panglong, burning it and driving out the over 200 Hui households out as refugees.
+Panglong, a Chinese town in British Burma, was entirely destroyed by the Japanese forces during the Japanese invasion of Burma.
+The Hui Ma Guanggui became the leader of the Hui Panglong self-defense guard created by Su who was sent by the Kuomintang government of the Republic of China to fight against the Japanese forces of Panglong in 1942.
+The skirmish resulted in driving out the over 200 Hui households out as refugees.
 Yunnan and Kokang received Hui refugees from Panglong driven out by the Japanese.
-One of Ma Guanggui's nephews was Ma Yeye, a son of Ma Guanghua and he narrated the history of Panglang including the Japanese attack.
+One of Ma Guanggui's nephews was Ma Yeye, a son of Ma Guanghua and he narrated the history of Panglong including the Japanese attack.
 An account of the Japanese attack on the Hui in Panglong was written and published in 1998 by a Hui from Panglong called "Panglong Booklet".
 The Japanese attack in Burma caused the Hui Mu family to seek refuge in Panglong but they were driven out again to Yunnan from Panglong when the Japanese attacked Panglong.

 Dead bodies of the Chinese Hui Muslim Ha family who were slaughtered and raped by the Japanese in Nanjing.
 The photo comes from Case 5 of John Magee's film.
 On 13 December 1937, about 30 Japanese soldiers murdered all but two of 11 Chinese Hui Muslims from the Ha family in the house at No. 5 Xinlukou.
 A woman and her two teenaged daughters were raped, and Japanese soldiers rammed a bottle and a cane into her vagina.
 An eight-year-old girl was stabbed, but she and her younger sister survived.
 They were found alive two weeks after the killings by the elderly woman shown in the photo.
 Bodies of the victims can also be seen in the photo.